How can we help?

 Step 1: Access two-factor authentication settings

-1. Log in to your iPrescribe account using your regular username and password.
+1. Log in to your iPrescribe account using your username and password.

-2. Navigate to your Account Settings or Security Settings.
+2. Navigate to Account Settings or Security Settings.

-1. In the Two-Factor Authentication section, you'll see authentication method options.
+1. In the Two-Factor Authentication section, review the available authentication method options.

-1. The system will scan your cronto image to verify your NPI.
+1. The system scans your cronto image to verify your NPI.

-2. Automatic Verification: The system checks if your NPI exists in the DrWeb database across regions 1-5.
+2. Automatic verification: The system checks your NPI against the DrWeb database across regions 1-5.

-• If NPI is found: You can proceed with iPrescribe Authenticator setup.
+• NPI found: Proceed with iPrescribe Authenticator setup.

-• If NPI is not found: The system will automatically prevent binding and redirect you.
+• NPI not found: The system automatically prevents binding and redirects you to the Code Generator.

 Step 4: Automatic redirect to Code Generator

-1. The system will display a message explaining that iPrescribe Authenticator cannot be bound to your device.
+1. The system displays a message explaining that iPrescribe Authenticator cannot be bound to your device.

-2. You will be automatically directed to use the Code Generator option instead.
+2. You are automatically directed to use the Code Generator option instead.

 3. This redirect ensures compliance with provider verification requirements.